 This bunny art project is so beautiful and colorful, I love the contrast of the bright pastels on the black paper the colors almost look like they are glowing!
 This is such a fun and easy chalk pastel technique that kids will love.
-We have used this same technique before to create this gorgeous shamrock art with rainbow colors.

 This would be a great Easter art project or a fun spring craft for kids to create and a perfect time to talk about positive and negative space.

 For this project, I created a printable to make this craft even easier for you.
 This template is available to my email subscribers as part of my free printable resource library.
 Sign up to my email list below to gain instant access.